Myanmar police detain Japanese journalist at Yangon protest, colleague says

 Myanmar has been roiled by protests for weeks since the army seized power from elected leader Aung San Suu Kyi and detained her and most of her government.

-Kitazumi is the second foreigner known to have been detained since the coup.
+Kitazumi is the second foreigner known to have been detained since the coup, after Australian academic Sean Turnell, an adviser to Suu Kyi on economic reforms, was arrested on Feb.
+6.

-The first foreigner arrested was Australian academic Sean Turnell, an adviser to Aung San Suu Kyi on economic reforms and the most prominent international expert on Myanmar’s financial system.
+Kitazumi’s arrest rekindled memories of another Japanese journalist covering protests in Myanmar, Kenji Nagai, who at 50 was shot dead at point-blank range in 2007, when the army opened fire on protesters during monk-led Saffron Revolution protests.

 Kitazumi’s company produces video content, from news to movie trailers, and trains journalists with emphasis on free speech, his company says on its website.